What Is A Social Media Strategy?

 According to a Sprout social report, about 46% of users will unfollow you if they get promotional posts too often.
 This means that the timing between each post you make should also be optimal.

 Blog marketing can be a powerful word of mouth marketing tactic for any business.
 Power bloggers and social influencers have been able to generate a solid reputation and organic growth by creating interesting and authentic blog content.
-Find ways to redirect your social posts to more detailed blogs you have on your website.
+Find ways to redirect your social posts to a more detailed blog post you have on your website.
 For example, Prohibition’s managing director is a blogger in his own right listed in the U.K.’s Top Ten PR bloggers on his social media training blog.

-Blogs can help users get a good understanding of what your company has to offer.
+Blog posts can help users get a good understanding of what your company has to offer.
 It is imperative to understand that blogs must be written with the target audience in mind and should have valuable information to provide.
 You should always be looking to add some kind of extra value.
 Getting the attention span of a reader to plough through your articles can be difficult, and hence they should be written professionally and creatively as possible.

 Blogs are also an excellent way through which you can pitch your services and provide link backs to your main e-commerce store or website.
 However, you need to make sure your blogs are optimised by hand.